 Dürer’s AD mark rounds off the visual impression, squatting below the animal like a marketing logo from a time when a brand was something you only found on cattle.

-Should you get lucky, the quiet reverence of surrounding onlookers only enhances the viewing experience.
+Should you get to see it, the quiet reverence of surrounding onlookers only enhances the viewing experience.
 All of us know we’re witnessing something rare and beautiful.

 So, yes, the Young Hare’s pretty special.
 Catch it if you can.